 Autism: It’s Not Just for Males Anymore – A Primer for Professionals

 This Infographic is a brief summary of a Toolkit, by Dr. Glenis Benson, addrssing educators, parents, and yet-to-be diagnosed females, transgendered and nonbinary individuals about an alternative presentation of autism.
 The ratio of males to females appears to be much lower than previously thought.
 Obstacles to diagnosing those who do not present with the male phenotype are revealed, and the overlap with sexual and gender minorities and with eating disorders are exposed.
 Problems with the classification system and diagnostic tools are illuminated and alternative tools are identified.

-Getting an ASD Diagnosis as an Adult in Manitoba
+Getting an Autism Test and Diagnosis as an Adult in Manitoba

-This video developed by Matt Derraugh talks about how to get an ASD Diagnosis as an adult in Manitoba.
+This video developed by Matt Derraugh talks about how to get an autism test and diagnosis as an adult in Manitoba.
 The perspectives of other self advocates from the autism community provide insight into the experiences of adults seeking an ASD diagnosis in Manitoba.